 Ok, now we’re getting somewhere!
 Steps 1-2 assume you have some accounts already, but that’s not always going to be the case.
 Understanding which accounts you have and which accounts you should use are solving different things.
-It’s important to understand why people love 401ks so much.
+It’s essential to understand why people love 401(k)s so much.
 Take a look at the following visualization.

-This chart highlights what accounts you’ll want to use for this entire course.
-If you have a 401k from your company, that’ll be the go-to first step.
-A 401k, especially if your company matches your deposits is FREE money.
+This chart highlights which accounts you’ll want to use for this entire course.
+If you have a 401(k) from your company, that’s a significant first step.
+A 401(k) is a fantastic investment – especially if your company matches your deposits.
 Your company is PAYING you to invest in the form of a company match.
 Not taking this is equivalent to not taking free vacation days.

-Beyond the 401k match (if your company even offers one) things get a little tricky depending on how much income you make.
+Beyond the 401(k) match (if your company even offers one), things get more complicated depending on your income.
 Here’s a flowchart I put together to guide which account types you should use first.
 Look at it with a concept of how much money you want to invest.